 • Registration with Dogs NSW on the Limited Register.
 Main register or show quality puppies maybe available but conditions apply

-• An 8 deep family tree plus a 5 deep pedigree
+• An 8 deep family tree plus the ANKC (Australian National Kennel Council official pedigree certificate

 • A 40 plus page booklet giving you all sorts of information on the breed.
 What to feed, a weight chart so you can manage the puppy’s weight as he or she grows